second-state/learn-rust-with-github-actions/README.md

 # Working with VSCode Codespaces

+VSCode is the [most popular IDE](https://blog.rust-lang.org/2020/04/17/Rust-survey-2019.html#ides-and-tooling---a-closer-look) for developing Rust applications.
 This template works with the VSCode Codespaces online IDE!
 Just [fork it](https://github.com/second-state/learn-rust-with-github-actions/fork), open it in the online IDE, write Rust code, build, and run it directly from the IDE.
 No software download or install needed!

 > About the cost: the web verison of VSCode costs around $1 per work day.
 It is cheaper than a cup of coffee in the office.